 300 ppp (download)

-Alvin Leroy Queen was born in New York on August 16, 1950.
+Alvin Leroy Queen was born in New York in 1950.
 He started playing drums when he was eight years old: he would shine shoes to pay for drum lessons.
 Still on his early ‘teens, he would lie about his age to get into the Jazz clubs, and received on stage tuition by Art Blakey, Philly Joe Jones, Art Taylor or Elvin Jones.
 Alvin met John Coltrane when he was twelve, and Horace Silver when he was fourteen, and was already enough of a player to be allowed to sit in with them.

 In 1968 he started working with Horace Silver, and the next year he became a regular member of the George Benson Quartet, appearing on the Johnny Carson Show.
 In 1969 Alvin worked with Stanley Turrentine, and was featured on several TV shows.